 The course aims to provide a much-needed boost to the ambition and execution of 2D work being produced in the UK and to address the current skills gap.

-Recruitment for the storyboarding bootcamp will open on the ScreenSkills website in January.
+Recruitment for the storyboarding bootcamp has been postponed in line with government guidance.
+Keep an eye on the ScreenSkills website for any updates.